 Sweet or Not too Sweet?

 Because carob powder is naturally sweet, as per my taste buds 😊, no additional sweeteners are needed.
 But I know that a lot of my friends out there will like to add some more sweetness to it.
 In case you are one of them, add 1 to 2 tbsp of jaggery 🙈, but be sure that you grind it into a fine powder.

 Because sugar doesn’t dissolve in fat (like nut butter) the texture of the sweetener you’re using will affect the texture of your spread.
 Use only the dry powdered variety.
 I prefer Jaggery (dry molasses) as it is broadly used in Ayurveda and provides an array of health benefits.

-Your homemade Nutella spread should be stored in a fridge.
+Your homemade Nutella spread should be stored in the fridge.
 In cool temperatures, it thickens a bit.
 Some prefer it this way, some like the Nutella more fluid.
 If you are of the second kind, no worries.
-Just let it sit on a counter for a short while and it will soften up before your eyes.
+Just let it sit on the counter for a short while and it will soften up before your eyes.
 If you want Nutella to be thicker you can replace avocado oil with filtered coconut oil.

 Let’s get to it 🙂